 Published: Tuesday, 19 October 2021 | Rātū, 19 Whiringa ā-nuku, 2021

-The series aims to encourage positive engagement between Māori landowners and local authorities, click here to register your attendance.
+The series aims to encourage positive engagement between Māori landowners and local authorities.

 “Up here in the far-north there is a real disconnect between getting up-to-date information to our whenua Māori landowners,” said Regional Advisor Hone Matete.

 “We’ve worked hard to bring together all the local district councils, Te Kooti Whenua Māori and landowners to bridge a communications gap,” he added.